 Economics is everywhere, you encounter it every day.
-The English-taught Bachelor’s Program in Economics and Business Economics might fit you if you are interested in questions like:
+The English-taught Bachelor’s Programme in Economics and Business Economics might fit you if you are interested in questions like:

 If you choose to study Economics and Business Economics in Utrecht, you choose a broad-based view on economic issues: the real-world perspective.
-What are the needs and objectives of people and organizations in our complex society?
-What choices do they make in order to fulfill their needs and achieve their objectives?
-To find the right answers to these questions we analyze economic issues with the insights of other fields such as Geography, Law, Social Sciences and Data Science.
+What are the needs and objectives of people and organisations in our complex society?
+What choices do they make in order to fulfil their needs and achieve their objectives?
+To find the right answers to these questions we analyse economic issues with the insights of other fields such as Geography, Law, Social Sciences, and Data Science.

 International learning environment

 Your insights will be enriched by the international learning environment offered by the Utrecht University School of Economics (U.S.E.).
 Students come from more than 50 different countries.
-The program crosses multiple borders: language borders, geographical borders and the borders of other disciplines.
+The programme crosses multiple borders: language borders, geographical borders, and the borders of other disciplines.

-The vast majority of U.S.E. graduates enroll in Master’s programs in Economics at Utrecht University School of Economics.
+The vast majority of U.S.E. graduates enrol in Master’s programmes in Economics at Utrecht University School of Economics.
 Of course, you can also choose to go elsewhere in the Netherlands or abroad.
-After the Master's program, Utrecht economists often find jobs as:
+After the Master's programme, Utrecht economists often find jobs as:

-Policy roles in governmental organizations, such as a ministry, the provincial authorities, employers' associations, trade unions or European bodies;
+Policy roles in governmental organisations, such as a ministry, the provincial authorities, employers' associations, trade unions or European bodies;

 Studying Economics in Utrecht opens the door to a wide range of careers!